United Kingdom Compound Interest Calculator

 - Interest rate sensitive

-- REIT dividends as income
+- REIT income taxed

 - Management fees